ekye0512/STA14B/README.md

 **Summary**

-The report delves into the dynamics of real estate markets across five major U.S. cities, primarily focusing on the relationship between property prices and various economic factors.
+This report delves into the dynamics of real estate markets across five major U.S. cities, primarily focusing on the relationship between property prices and various economic factors.
 It explores avenues to predict future trends in real estate prices through data analysis and modeling techniques.

 **Introduction**

-The report begins by highlighting the surge in stock ownership among U.S. households, with 58% holding stocks, attributing this trend to financial instability and early retirement aspirations.
+This report begins by highlighting the surge in stock ownership among U.S. households, with 58% holding stocks, attributing this trend to financial instability and early retirement aspirations.
 Despite stocks being popular, real estate remains a favored long-term investment, ranking above stocks and gold.
 The stability and high returns associated with real estate make it an attractive investment option.
 The analysis aims to identify factors influencing real estate prices across major cities.

 **Methodology**